jamiewbarnett/t-ISSM/README.md

 - In the spin-up stage, we try to set parameters such as those relating to calving and frontal melt at values which lead to a stable glacier
 - This stable position is then our starting point for any future transient simulations
 - Spinning up a glacier is useful as it means that the way your glacier behaves in the model once you implement your forcings can be likely attributed to said forcings rather than to model drift
-- The spin-up parameters for each glacier have been set for you, and these sounds give acceptable spun-up glaciers
+- The spin-up parameters for each glacier have been set for you and are found at the top of the run me script.
+The parameters are chosen to give a spun-up state that is similar to how the glacier behaved in persent day
 - If this was to be a 'real' study, you would probably spend a lot more time on the spin-up and could no doubt find a set of parameters that yield an even better spun-up state

-- At the end of this step, you should see something like the following:
+- At the end of this step, you should see the following plot which shows how your glacier has changed over the course of the spin up:

  <img width="1582" src="./Screenshots/step4.png">